Parameterized Complexity and Approximation Issues for the Colorful Components Problems: MCC for Trees: Parameterized Complexity and Approximability

 Conversely, consider a solution $E'$ of M-CUT-T over instance $(T_M,S_M)$, with $|E'|=k$.
 Then, remove the edges in $E'$ from $G_T$ and consider the $k+1$ connected components induced by this removal in $G_T$.
 Since each pair $(x,y) \in S_M$ is disconnected after the removal of $E'$, it follows that each connected component of $G_T$ after the removal of $E'$ is colorful. \end{proof}

-We can now easily give the main result of this section: \begin{theorem} If the input graph of MCC is a tree, MCC can be solved in time $O^*(1.554^k)$\footnote{The $O^*$ notation suppresses polynomial factors.} where $k$ is the natural parameter and also admits a 2-approximation algorithm. \end{theorem} \appendixproof{Theorem~\ref{th:mccpositive}} { \begin{proof} Since M-CUT-T can be solved in time $O^*(1.554^k)$~\cite{DBLP:journals/tcs/Kanj15}, by the property of our polynomial time reduction and by Lemma~\ref{lem:FPTMCC}, it follows that MCC can be solved in time $O^*(1.554^k)$ on trees.
+We can now easily give the main result of this section: \begin{theorem} MCC when the input graph is a tree, MCC can be solved in time $O^*(1.554^k)$ where $k$ is the natural parameter and also admits a 2-approximation algorithm. \end{theorem} \appendixproof{Theorem~\ref{th:mccpositive}} { \begin{proof} Since M-CUT-T can be solved in time $O^*(1.554^k)$~\cite{DBLP:journals/tcs/Kanj15}, by the property of our polynomial time reduction and by Lemma~\ref{lem:FPTMCC}, it follows that MCC can be solved in time $O^*(1.554^k)$ on trees.

 Moreover, M-CUT-T admits a factor $2$-approximation algorithm~\cite{DBLP:journals/algorithmica/GargVY97} on trees.
 Denote by $S(I)$ ($OPT(I)$, respectively) an approximation (optimal, respectively) solution of and instance $I=(G_T)$ of M-CUT-T, and by $S(I')$ ($OPT(I')$, respectively) an approximation (optimal, respectively) solution of the corresponding instance $I'=(T_M,S_M)$ of MCC $(T_M,S_M)$.
 Then, by Lemma~\ref{lem:FPTMCC} and by the 2-approximation algorithm of M-CUT-T, it holds